jiahao-0204/b16-lab-code-master/logbook.md

 **What happens to the energy as the simulation progresses?
 Why?**
 - initially my implementation was incorrect.
 I used 1/2 instead of 1.0/2.0 when calculating kinetic energy as well as end position, this results in an fluctuating total energy (since kinetic is zero due to 1/2), and the mass is bouncing higher and higher (since end position formula is incorrect )
-- after fixing this issue, the total energy accounting for the mass and the spring remains constant, when set damping equals to zero. for non-zero damping in the spring, the total energy keeps decreasing?
+- after fixing this issue, the total energy accounting for the mass and the spring remains constant, when damping is set to zero. for non-zero damping in the spring, the total energy keeps decreasing.
+- there is however, a slight increase in the total energy. investigation shows this increase in energy occurs from the potential energy of springs. may be numerical error

 **Now set the damping factor of the spring to zero.
 What happens now to the energy?
 Is this result correct?
 If not, what may be the problem?**
 - answered above.